ranaroussi/qtpylib/docs/source/install.rst

 Install IB TWS / Gateway
 ------------------------

-In order for QTPy-Lib to be able to subscribe to market data and submit orders, you must have the latest version of Interactive Brokers’ `TWS <https://www.interactivebrokers.com/en/index.php?f=15875>`_ or `IB Gateway <https://www.interactivebrokers.com/en/index.php?f=16457>`_
+In order for QTPyLib to be able to subscribe to market data and submit orders, you must have the latest version of Interactive Brokers’ `TWS <https://www.interactivebrokers.com/en/index.php?f=15875>`_ or `IB Gateway <https://www.interactivebrokers.com/en/index.php?f=16457>`_